-- 1. Novogen has a promising new glioblastoma drug in GDC-oo84.
+- 1. Kazia has a promising new glioblastoma drug in GDC-0084.
 The drug, which targets multiple forms of the signalling molecule PI3K, is the first PI3K inhibitor that can pass above the blood-brain barrier.
-GDC-oo84 has shown some promise in glioblastoma in Phase 1 and will go to Phase 2 in late 2017. - 2.
-Novogen is an Orphan drug company with a mid-stage clinical asset.
-Glioblastoma being a relatively rare cancer, Novogen is now effectively benefiting from the potential high pricing and lower regulatory burden traditionally associated with Orphan drugs.
-While the company does not yet have Orphan Drug Designation for GDC-oo84, Novogen believes it may be able to go after accelerated approval for the drug in the event of Phase 2 success. - 3.
-Glioblastoma could be a company maker for Novogen, with a new drug in this space potentially worth >US\$500m in sales on our numbers. - 4.
-Novogen is a play on PI3K as a cancer target.
-The FDA approval in July 2014 of a PI3K inhibitor called Zydelig, from the major pharma company Gilead, and Bayer's gaining of FDA approval in September 2017 for Aliqopa, has established that drugs can work which target the PI3K pathway, and will likely attract investors to re-evaluate this class.
-Novogen is now a participant in the race to find better PI3K inhibitors. - 5.
-Novogen's Cantrixil drug has worked well in preclinical models of ovarian cancer.
-The drug, which has multiple mechanisms of action, is the fruits of two decades of Novogen research around actives from soybean with anti-cancer properties.
-Cantrixil, for which Novogen has secured an Orphan Drug Designation from the FDA, will read out Phase 1 data in 2018. - 6.
-Novogen's anti-tropomysosin platform has merit.
-With a growing body of knowledge showing that the tropomyosins are important cancer targets, Novogen's drug development expertise in this area has generated some positive leads.
-The discovery program is partly funded through a A\$3m CRC-P grant from the Australian government that was announced in February 2017. - 7.
-Novogen has a quality leadership team with a good business approach.
-Novogen's CEO, Dr James Garner, brings valuable drug development experience gained at the Top 50 Pharma companies Takeda and Sanofi.
-Backing Garner is an experienced board Chaired by the turnaround specialist Iain Ross which includes the former Lilly executive Bryce Carmine. - 8.
-Novogen has the potential to rapidly create shareholder value.
-Under Novogen's new leadership team, which was largely installed in 2016, the company will now seek to in-license undervalued assets from other pharma companies, develop those assets, and then out-license or sell them at a premium.
+GDC-0084 has shown some promise in glioblastoma in Phase 1 and Kazia initiated a Phase 2 in March 2018. - 2.
+Kazia is an Orphan drug company with a mid-stage clinical asset.
+Glioblastoma being a relatively rare cancer, Kazia is now effectively benefiting from the potential high pricing and lower regulatory burden traditionally associated with Orphan drugs.
+The FDA granted Orphan Drug Designation for GDC-0084 in February 2018.
+Kazia believes it may be able to go after accelerated approval for the drug in the event of Phase 2 success. - 3.
+Glioblastoma could be a company maker for Kazia, with a new drug in this space potentially worth >US\$500m in sales on our numbers. - 4.
+Kazia is a play on Pl3K as a cancer target.
+The FDA approval in July 2014 of a Pl3K inhibitor called Zydelig, from the major pharma company Gilead, and Bayer's gaining of FDA approval in September 2017 for Aliqopa5, has established that drugs can work which target the Pl3K pathway, and will likely attract investors to re-evaluate this class.
+Kazia is now a participant in the race to find better Pl3K inhibitors. - 5.
+Kazia's Cantrixil drug has worked well in preclinical models of ovarian cancer.
+The drug, which has multiple mechanisms of action, is the fruits of two decades of Kazia research around actives from soybean with anti-cancer properties.
+Cantrixil, for which Kazia has secured an Orphan Drug Designation from the FDA, will read out Phase 1 data in 2018. - 6.
+Kazia has upside in its former lead programme via Noxopharm.
+Kazia's lead compound, when it was called Novogen, was an isoflavone analogue with anti-cancer activity called Phenoxodiol.
+Another company called Noxopharm (ASX: NOX) is now developing a new formulation of Phenoxodiol called NOX66, and, under a December 2017 collaboration agreement, Kazia is supporting the NOX66 programmes through the supply of certain technical and related proprietary information.
+In return for this support Kazia received a 4.9% equity stake in Noxopharm.
+That company expects to be in Phase 2/3 clinical studies by next year. - 7.
+Kazia has a quality leadership team with a good business approach.
+Kazia's CEO, Dr James Garner, brings valuable drug development experience gained at the Top 50 Pharma companies Takeda and